SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation

 \subsection{System Architecture}

-The \ac{ros} architecture of the semantic segmentation pipeline in \ourartifact{} consists of standard components for sensor fusion (see \Cref{fig:system-overview}).
+The \ac{ros} architecture of the semantic segmentation pipeline in \ourartifact{} consists of standard components for sensor fusion (see \Cref{fig:teaser}).
 A \textbf{camera sensor} and \textbf{depth sensor} node read RGB and depth images from a \ac{ros} bag that contains pre-recorded flight data and provide them to the rest of the pipeline.
-Using pre-recorded data rather than live simulations improves the replicability of \ourartifact{} experiments, as the same sensor inputs can be replayed across different runs and configurations.
-In \ourartifact{} there is also an \textbf{image enhancement} node that is able to reverse a degradation of RGB images.
+Using pre-recorded data rather than live simulations improves the replicability of \ourartifact{} experiments, as the same sensor inputs can be replayed across different runs and configurations. \ourartifact{} also entails an \textbf{image enhancement} node that is able to reverse a degradation of RGB images.
 The two data modalities are aligned by a \textbf{sensor fusion} node that matches RGB–D pairs based on the timestamps of the received images.
 The fused (or single-modality) images are then processed by a \textbf{segmentation} node that performs semantic segmentation.
-To simulate how different sensing modalities influence the robustness and quality of the UAV’s scene understanding, the segmentation node can operate in three configurations: RGB-only, depth-only, and fused RGB–D. For each configuration, we train a separate ML model from scratch on the SynDrone dataset\cite{10350525}, while keeping the rest of the mission scenario unchanged.
-For the model architecture, we use the ResNet50 based Deeplab-V3 model with the late fusion strategy tested by \citet{10350525}.
+For each configuration (RGB, Depth, RGB+Depth), we train a separate ML model from scratch on the SynDrone dataset\cite{syndrone_dataset}, while keeping the rest of the mission scenario unchanged.
+For the model architecture, we use the ResNet50 based Deeplab-V3 model with the late fusion strategy tested by \citet{syndrone_dataset}.

-Alongside the segmentation pipeline, an \textbf{uncertainty injector} introduces uncertainties (see \Cref{ssec::uncertainties}) directly into the \ac{ros} nodes.
-Additionally, we provide a \ac{ros} node that collects information needed to detect the symptoms of the introduced uncertainties and provides it to a managing system.
-For the managing system we propose a baseline (see \Cref{ssec::baseline}), which can be substituted with any other managing system with the necessary \ac{ros} interfaces.
+Alongside the segmentation pipeline, a \textbf{fault injector} introduces faults (see \Cref{ssec::uncertainties}) directly into the \ac{ros} nodes.
+Additionally, we provide a \ac{ros} node that collects information needed by the managing system to detect failures and therefore the necessity of an adaptation of the managed system, e.g., degraded performance of the segmentation model.
+For the managing system we propose a baseline (see \Cref{ssec::baseline}), which can be substituted with any other \ac{ros}{2}-based managing system.